1. What is New Hampshire Foreign LLC Registration?

 - Date business activity began or will begin in New Hampshire

-New Hampshire foreign LLC registration authorizes an existing LLC to conduct business within the state while remaining governed by the laws of its original formation.
+New Hampshire Foreign LLC registration authorizes an existing LLC to conduct business within the state while remaining governed by the laws of its original formation.

-4. New Hampshire foreign LLC name rules
+4. New Hampshire Foreign LLC name rules

-New Hampshire does not require a separate name reservation before filing a foreign LLC application.
+New Hampshire does not require a separate name reservation before filing a Foreign LLC application.
 However, your LLC name must comply with New Hampshire naming laws and be distinguishable from other business entities registered with the New Hampshire Secretary of State.

 - Must include LLC, L.L.C., or "Limited Liability Company"